 No work at all

-~~~~~~~~~~~~~~~~~~~~> I was interviewing for a copywriter position at WorkStress, a minor distributor for retail book giant Barnes & Noble, when this HR interrogation guy asked me, right out of blue, right at the last minute, what had been my favorite subject in school?
-I thought the interview done.
-He had even shaken my hand,...
+963 words, 5 minutes read time.
+I was interviewing for a copywriting position at WorkStress, a minor distributor for retail book giant Barnes & Noble, when this HR interrogation guy asked me, right out of the blue, right at the last minute, what had been my favorite subject in school?
+I thought the interview was...
 Continue Reading →

 skipping stones.